Mundy & Anson is a consumer research company, based in Bristol. We are social anthropologists.

 Dawn also holds an Honours degree in European History from the University of East Anglia in Norwich.

 Dawn returned to England in 2017, deciding to settle in the vibrant city of Bristol.

-Dawn is a Fellow of the Royal Anthropological Institute and a member of the European Association of Social Anthropologists (EASA).
+Dawn is a Fellow of the Royal Anthropological Institute, and a member of the Association of Social Anthropologists (ASA) and also the European Association of Social Anthropologists (EASA).

 Dawn lives in Bristol with her partner, Nick.
 After two decades in New Zealand, she’s happily re-discovering the UK and all its delights.
 Long walks over rolling countryside followed by Sunday roast at a local pub is one.
 Aside from reading voraciously, drawing infrequently, and watching closely, she also writes creatively as a way to keep her writing skills sharp.
 And if you are planning a trip to New Zealand, she will happily share her favourite places to visit.

 Mundy and Anson — what’s in a name?